Join as a special member! 🛒 Visit Shop Gotta-havs

 However, dehydrators only help the icing to dry on top.
 This enables the decorator to pop them in to add another color or layer faster.

 This is the commercial food dehydrator I ended up with.
 It holds 10 racks.
-Each rack holds between 12 and 15 sugar cookies, about 3" in size.
+Each rack holds about 15 sugar cookies, about 3" in size.
+The cookies below are 4".

-What are the biggest benefits for using a dehydrator crusting the royal icing flooding?
+What are the biggest benefits of using a dehydrator for crusting the royal icing flooding?

 -getting a beautiful shine